gryphonshafer/cbqz-site/docs/tenets/magistrate_best_practices.md

 ### Startup and Management

 Immediately prior to every quiz, QMs should retest trigger light operations.
 This can be done in a couple of seconds if the QM holds their reset switch on and asks quizzers to trigger.
 A more time consuming approach can be to ask quizzers to individually trigger and say their name.
-Both options are acceptable if time is not a factor; however, QMs should use fastest means unless they’re ahead of schedule.
+Both options are acceptable if time is not a factor; however, QMs should use the fastest means unless they’re ahead of schedule.

 The QM may elect to perform a set of “practice triggers,” the purpose of which is to help quizzers learn the QM’s cadence and style.
 QMs should only perform “practice triggers” when ahead of schedule.
 Since the purpose is to help quizzers adjust to the specific QM, “practice triggers” should ideally demonstrate the QM’s cadence and style.
 They should match real queries as much as possible without being real queries; which is to say, QMs shouldn’t use real queries but should use mocks that resemble the cadence and style of real queries.